| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 According to a study of cognitive neuroscience, published in the ScienceDirect, the findings were as follows:

-• Notifications and likes activate the dopamine reward system as do other behavioral reinforcement patterns.
+• Notifications and likes activate the dopamine reward system and to do other behavioral reinforcement patterns.

 • Habit loops can be reinforced by repeated exposure.